 The cost savings have been important, but so have the time savings, leading to shorter and more efficient product turns.
 Santa Cruz even used the data to create a bike builder on its website, which it offers to potential customers who want to design their own bikes and for assemblers who are putting together bikes for their customers.

 The digital renderings of the frames are so good that “even I can’t really tell which ones are renderings and which ones are photographs of products,” Casey said.
 Currently, his team is exploring even more ways to use the images, such as employing animated digital images to explain the technology behind the bikes.
 The result?
-Costs have gone down, along with Santa Cruz’s carbon footprint, and time from design concept to market has decreased dramatically. ◆Back to top
+Costs have gone down, along with Santa Cruz’s carbon footprint, and time from design concept to market has decreased dramatically. ◆

 For more information: